Koboo/at-command/README.md

 // In this example it's a Boolean. public class BooleanParser extends ParameterParser<Boolean> {

-    // A static final List of all possible arguments for the (optional) auto-completion private static final List<String> COMPLETIONS = new ArrayList<>();
+    // A List of all possible subarguments for the auto-completion private static final List<String> COMPLETIONS = new ArrayList<>();

     static {